 I found one older matsutake and one that had been chewed on by something.
 We also found what I think are Oyster Mushrooms (first picture) and we found what I think are lactarius deliciosus (second picture).
-We are hoping to eat the unknown ones but are waiting on spore prints and email verification before we give them a try.

 I got to give my new rain gear a good test on Thanksgiving day and it worked out well.
 But my boots are still not waterproof.
 I am going to return my boots to REI in December when I have to go to Tacoma anyway.